 Very hot weather and harsh sunlight could wind up scorching the leaves of the gardenia plant.
 This won’t turn the leaves yellow, but it will leave them looking burned and it might even cause buds to fall off.

 Those who are growing gardenias in containers should be giving the plants access to filtered sunlight.
-Direct sunlight will be too harsh for gardenias being grown in containers.
+Direct sunlight will be too harsh when being grown in containers.

-When you aren’t giving the gardenias enough sunlight, you’ll start to notice the plants will go through changes.
+When you aren’t giving them enough sunlight, you’ll start to notice the plants will go through changes.
 Eventually, the leaves might start to turn yellow and they will begin dropping as well.

 5 – Very Cool Weather